niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ## 4.16 LocalTerm

-A [local term](#def) is a word, phrase, acronym, or other string of characters that is used in the name of a namespace component, but that is not defined in [OED](#ref), or that has a non-OED definition in this namespace, or has a word sense that is in some way unclear.
+A [<span class="termRef">local term</span>](#def-local-term) is a word, phrase, acronym, or other string of characters that is used in the name of a namespace component, but that is not defined in <a href="#oed"><b>[OED]</b></a>, or that has a non-OED definition in this namespace, or has a word sense that is in some way unclear.
 An instance of the LocalTerm class captures the namespace author's definition of such a local term.
 For example, the Justice domain namespace in the NIEM model has a LocalTerm object defining the name "CLP" with documentation "Commercial Learners Permit".

 | Name                  | Definition | Card | Ord | Range |
 | --------------------- | ---------- | :--: | :-: | ----- |